 • If your attitude is, “Well, I’ve never been good with money that’s just the way I am,” your marriage has a problem already.
 If however, your attitude is, “I’ve never been good with money, but starting now I’m going to work on changing that,” you’re on the right track.
 (Josh McDowel, The Secret of Loving, pg.
 235)

 • To stay motivated with your budget, try these tricks: Remember the reason you’re budgeting in the first place; think about the debt you have or the plans you’re trying to make.
-Go to the bank once per week and withdraw what the budget allots for that wee; don’t return to the bank or ATM until the next week—only spend what you have.
+Go to the bank once per week and withdraw what the budget allots for that week.
+Don’t return to the bank or ATM until the next week.
+Only spend what you have.
 If you have any leftover money at the end of each week, put it in a bank or special envelope and save for a special occasion, purchase or help someone in need.
-Don’t go to the mall unless you have a specific reason —only one in four people in the malls are there for a particular purchase, and 93% of American girls say store hopping is their favorite activity.
-(Jonni McCoy, Frugal Families —Making the Most of Your Hard Earned Money)
+Don’t go to the mall unless you have a specific reason —only one in four people in the malls are there for a particular purchase.
+(Jonni McCoy)

 • We need to think like managers of God’s money, not owners.

 • Typically every marriage has a spender and a saver.
 Generally one person is better at saving.
 The saver can view the spender as immature and irresponsible.
 On the other hand, the spender sees the saver as too frugal and a dream killer.
 Instead of letting it divide you, use the strength of the saver to stick to your financial savings plan and build financial security for the family.
-(Karen M. Pina, from the ezinearticles.com article, “Is Your Marriage in the Red?”)
+(Karen M. Pina)

 • Savings opportunities are all around us if you train your eyes to see them.
 (Ellie Kay)